GfSE/SAF-Specification/viewpoints/System-UseCase-Viewpoint.md

 ## Concern
 * How is the system being used or utilized and interacting with other external systems to satisfy user needs?
 * How will the system be used by whom and which contextual elements are involved?
-* What are the external entities the system interacts with in the respective context?
 ## Presentation
 A use case diagram depicting model elements representing System Story(s) and System Context Element(s) shall be used.
 Note: [tbd]